dotnet/designs/accepted/2023/wasm-browser-threads.md

 ## (10) Sidecar + only async just JS proxies UI + JSWebWorker + Blazor WASM server
 - **C,E,H,N,P,S,U,W+Y,c,e+f,h+k,m,o,q,w**
 - no C or managed code on UI thread
+    - this architectural clarity is major selling point for sidecar design
 - no support for blocking sync JSExport calls from UI thread (callbacks)
     - it will throw PNSE
 - this will create double proxy for `Task`, `JSObject`, `Func<>` etc